Worried about money?

 You can object or support a proposed TPO.
 You’ll need to do this within 28 days of the proposal notice being issued.
 The closing date for responses together with details where to send any comments will be given on the notice of intent to make a TPO.

 You’ll need to say why you’re supporting/objecting to the proposal and which trees you’re commenting on.
+Comments can only be considered against the amenity value of the tree(s).
 We’ll then take these comments into account when it is decided whether to confirm it or not.
 When the authority confirms a TPO, it can be modified, for example by excluding some of the trees.

-The decision to confirm a TPO will be made at a deleted level by officers unless:
+The decision to confirm a TPO will be made at a delegated level by officers unless:

 • its formally requested by the relevant Ward Member or relevant Parish Council within the consultation period